BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/statutes.md

 1. A General Meeting of the Ordinary and Joint Members of the Association shall be held in each calendar year.
 The time and place of this Annual General Meeting, if not fixed by the preceding Annual General Meeting, shall be fixed by the Council.
 At least one month’s notice shall be given in the manner prescribed by the By-Laws.

 2. Extraordinary General Meetings may be called by the Council or the President if required to conduct urgent business.
-Notice of such Extraordinary General Meetings shall be given as prescribed for the Annual General Meeting, and only business specified in the notice convening the meeting and in Statute D.5 may be transacted.
+Notice of such Extraordinary General Meetings shall be given as prescribed for the Annual General Meeting, and only business specified in the notice convening the meeting and in Statute D.7 may be transacted.

 3. A General Meeting adjourned to a specific time and place by a motion properly proposed and carried shall be considered as a single General Meeting, and no further period of notice is required.

+4. Under extraordinary circumstances Annual General Meetings may, at the discretion of the Council, be held electronically using video- or audio-conferencing or similar facilities.
+Members will be informed at least two weeks prior to the date of a meeting if it is to be held electronically and provided with joining instructions.
+Electronic meetings will otherwise be subject to the same statutes and by-laws as other General Meetings.

+5. An Annual General Meeting held in electronic format (Section D.4) may be recorded for the purposes of ensuring accuracy in the Minutes of the meeting.
+The recording will be stored securely and only accessible by the Officers of the Association [Statute E.1].
+The recording will be destroyed within one month of approval of the Minutes.

-4. The Annual General Meeting shall have the following functions:
+6. The Annual General Meeting shall have the following functions:

 (a) to report the election of the Officers and other members of the Council;